-We supply a wide range of control and monitoring products, from simple mechanical thermostats to sophisticated microprocessorbased systems that control and monitor the status of electric heat tracing systems.
+We supply a wide range of control and monitoring products, from simple mechanical thermostats to sophisticated microprocessor-based systems that control and monitor the status of electric heat tracing systems.
 We provide individual units for smaller projects, as well as multi-point controllers that can be integrated into and communicate with a plant's central data management and control system.

-The TraceNet[TM] TCM18, our newest temperature control monitoring system, is an extension of our TraceNet[TM] family of controllers.
-TraceNet[TM] controllers allow the operator to assess operating control parameters and operating conditions throughout the heat tracing system network utilizing our TraceView control system software.
-TraceNet[TM] TCM18 can communicate with up to 4,096 controllers over 32 channels, allowing up to 15,000 heat trace circuits to be monitored within the same network.
+We offer a variety of temperature control monitoring systems as part of our TraceNetTM family of controllers.
+TraceNetTM controllers allow the operator to assess operating control parameters and operating conditions throughout the heat tracing system network utilizing our TraceNetTM control solutions.
+Our controllers can communicate with up to 4,096 controllers over 32 channels, allowing up to 15,000 heat trace circuits to be monitored within the same network.
+We actively seek to expand our TraceNetTM product offerings to offer the customers the most efficient monitoring systems in the marketplace.